kylesmartin/to-do/README.md

 # to-do

-Manage to-do lists using a simple command line tool
+Manage a to-do list using a simple command line tool